debadmorg14/gen-ai-doc/docs/genai-nclc/index.md

 ## Amazon Q  Developer (Accelerate your SDLC)

 Amazon Q Developer harnesses cutting-edge generative artificial intelligence (AI) to accelerate your software development lifecycle (SDLC).
 With deep understanding of your code and AWS resources, it streamlines research, design, coding, testing, debugging, troubleshooting, and modernization.
 Amazon Q is there to help wherever you need it—in the AWS Management Console, integrated development environment (IDE), AWS documentation, and through Slack and Microsoft Teams.

+We will dive deep into each of the servcie :